Billmate/magento/README.md

 ## Changelog

 ### 3.2.5 (2019-07-16)
-* Fix - Customer name is set as the buyer's name instead of the guest in the Order View
+* Fix - Customer name is set as the buyer's name instead of guest in the Order View

 ### 3.2.4 (2019-05-23)
 * Fix - Added error message in case of incorrect organisation/personal number